lexica/lexica/README.md

 ## Compiling

-This app uses a typical gradle folder structure.
+This app uses a typical `gradle` folder structure.

-From the project directory, run `gradle assembleDebug` to build the package.
+ * To build (a debug version): `gradle assembleDebug`
+ * To run tests: `gradle test`

 Alternatively, you can import the project into Android Studio and build from there.
+The tests can also be run from Android Studio, except some will fail when run from the IDE due to [this bug](https://code.google.com/p/android/issues/detail?id=64887).

 ## Differences from original